section-engineering-education/engineering-education/content/articles/writing-a-flutter-web-plugin/index.md

 Stating that this is the `UrlLauncherPlatform` default instance, rather than registering a `MethodChannel`, makes more sense.
 When `package:url` launcher calls `UrlLauncherPlatform.instance.launch()`, the `launch()` function defined is also called.

 All the necessary code for creating a package is contained in this class.
 As a result, understanding Flutter's `MethodChannel` APIs is no longer required to design platform-specific plugin implementations.
-Web-based URL launcher When designing a platform interface package for a plugin, keep these considerations in mind.
+Use a Web-based URL launcher when designing a platform interface package for a plugin, be sure to keep these considerations in mind.

 1. Creating a platform interface method for each plugin area that uses `MethodChannel` is possible.
 An upshot of this is that the plugin package can be more adaptable because it does not import abstractions from the platform interface package.

 2. Make sure to use package:plugin_platform_interface to force your platform interface implementers to use extends instead of implements.

 ### How a Flutter Web Plugin works
 When it comes to creating web content, Flutter supports HTML/CSS/JavaScript standards-based web technologies.
 As a result, you can compile existing Flutter code written in Dart and deploy it to any web server using web support.

 In addition, you can utilize all of Flutter's capabilities without installing a plugin.
 Web Flutter is presently under technical preview.

 To use this plugin:
 - Initiate a new launch demo project.